TuhinPatra633/Exploratory-Data-Analysis/README.md

 This repository contains an exploratory data analysis (EDA) on Indian IPOs.

+## Data Source:

+The analysis is based on data sourced from [www.moneycontrol.com].

-## Project Overview
+# Project Overview

-Here I have analysis the various aspect of Indian IPOs from 2010 to 2023.
+In this project, I analyze various aspects of Indian IPOs from 2010 to 2023.

-Some key findings are
+## Key Findings:

-1.2021 has highest number of IPO and it also surpassed the other years in account of total issue size.
-Which is quite surprising because of pandemic scenario in 2021.
-I think COVID-19 has pushed more and more companies for IPO.
+1. **Record-breaking IPO Activity in 2021**: Despite the challenging pandemic scenario, 2021 witnessed the highest number of IPOs and surpassed other years in terms of total issue size.
+This surge suggests that COVID-19 may have incentivized more companies to go public.

-2.Out of 358 company 200 company make profit which is 55.87% profit.
-Which is higher percentage of profit than investing ways.
-So if you add some research in IPOs with this profit percentage(55.87%) that will also increase.
-So investing in IPOs has more chance of profit than loss.
+2. **Profitability of IPOs**: Out of 358 companies analyzed, 200 reported profits, translating to a profit percentage of 55.87%.
+This percentage exceeds many other investment avenues, indicating that investing in IPOs presents a higher chance of profit than loss.
+Further research in IPOs coupled with this profit percentage could enhance investment strategies.

-3.Total Subscription>=50 has a high chance of positive listing gains.
+3. **Subscription and Listing Gains**: Companies with a total subscription of 50 or more demonstrate a high probability of positive listing gains, highlighting the importance of subscription metrics in predicting post-listing performance.

+## Further Details:

+For a detailed analysis and visualizations, refer to the `Edafinal.Rmd` and `Edafinal.html` files in this repository.

+## Data Source:

+The analysis is based on data sourced from [mention the source here, if applicable].

+## License:

+[Include license information if applicable.]

 ## Files